 Submissions are reviewed throughout the year on a rolling basis.
-Please include a curriculum vitae, cover letter, and abstract.
+Please include a curriculum vitae, cover letter, abstract, and full article.

 Hard-copy submissions should be addressed to:

 The University of Texas School of Law

 727 E. Dean Keeton St.